I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "Dementor showed up, saying he wanted Cali for whatever reason.
 He had a bunch of men and lasers with him, but Cali didn't feel like going," Shego quipped with a proud smile.

 "Cali, is that what happened?
 Dementor tried to come take you back?"
-Kim asked the feline, knowing that she would never get an answer from Cali in her cat form.
+Kim asked the feline, knowing she would never get an answer from Cali in her cat form.

 "I don't know the whole story, but Cali was his sidekick for a little while.
 That's how I first ran into her.
 Of course, when I first met her, she was in this adorable form," Kim replied, petting Cali with just a little more intensity, earning several delighted, hedonistic purrs from the cat.
 Shego and Bonnie stared at Cali for a moment.